mskf3000/Tutorials-and-Cheat-Sheets/EmberJS - Installation and Usage.md

 Just change that `locationType:` to `history` or `none` if your app requires it.

+#### Adjusting Ember CLI build options.

+All Ember CLI build options are configurable via the `ember-cli-build.js` in this chunk of code:

+	var app = new EmberApp(defaults, {
+	  // Add options here
+	});

+For example, this config would adjust the `prepend` and `customHash` values:

+	var app = new EmberApp(defaults, {
+	  // Add options here
+	  fingerprint: {
+	    prepend: '',
+	    customHash: null
+	  }
+	});

+The `prepend` value would prepend a URL to all of the Ember app requests which are usually relative URLs.
+And the `customHash` setting can either be a custom hash value or could even be `null` to simply disable the `customHash` being added to filenames.

 #### Adding meta tag support.

 Just install `ember-meta-meta` support like this: